-My first real job was working for a corporate collections agency.
+y first real job was working for a corporate collections agency.
 While my role was related to managing the office, print design/advertising needs, the company website, and intranet (remember those).
-I did learn much from watching the collections personal as they engaged business that owed our clients money.
+I did learn much from watching the collection agents as they engaged businesses that owed our clients money.
 One such skill was their note-taking as they entered call information into our UNIX collection system.

-Because of the particular and financial nature of the call, their data entry had to be quick and accurate.
+Because of the particular financial nature of the call, their data entry had to be quick and accurate.
 They used a system of word truncation whr they lft out mst vwls.
-It was extremely efficient, and the brain could seamlessly fill in the blanks without a hitch.
-Once you got the hang of it you could type that much faster and still glean the key details from the call.
+It was extremely efficient, and the brain could easily fill in the blanks without a hitch.
+Once you got the hang of it, you could type that much faster and still glean the critical details from the call.

 This rapid logging of events was a skill I was able to pick up at the time and then forget just as quickly once I moved on to my next job.
 Flash forward to 2020, and I was reintroduced to a similar concept called Bullet Journaling.
 It’s defined as: